ThBret/Fermentation-bacteria/hmm_trees.md

 ## Individual trees
+The idea here is to see if the tree structure would vary depending on the genes we base it on.
+To test this hypothesis, we build individual phylogenies, still using all 32 genomes, but each being based on a different Pfam identifier.
 ### 1) Set up HMMs
 For each individual Pfam ID, generate a corresponding Hidden Markov Model.
 ```bash